alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

     m(C)' = 422 × 10^6 mt / 7 × 10^9 = 0.060.

-Around 60 kg per tree, below an order of magnitude.
+Around 60 kg per tree; our solution is off by more than an order of magnitude!
 Keep in mind that every tree above 75 mm of diameter is counted in the above inventory, while we are considering mature 4 meter tall trees.
+So we can go ahead with our estimation for rather largish trees.

 ### 🌳 Number of Trees